Qiblah/Qaloon-Narration-Archive/README.md

 # Qaloon Narration Archive

 Welcome to the Qaloon Narration Archive!
 This repository contains pages of the Qaloon narration from the Quran in various popular formats, as well as in text and JSON formats.
-You can find high-quality content related to this narration and more in the QuranArchive repository.
-[QuranArchive]([link](https://github.com/Qiblah/QuranArchive))
+You can find high-quality content related to this narration and more in the [QuranArchive](https://github.com/Qiblah/QuranArchive) repository.

 ## Contents